 Which States Require the Preparation of Form 706?

 Even if an estate is not taxable at the federal level, it may be taxable at the state level.
 In addition, some estates that will be nontaxable for both state and federal purposes may still be required to prepare and file a state estate tax return for state tax purposes.
-If either of these situations applies, then the following states require IRS Form 706 to be prepared and filed along with all necessary state estate tax forms: Illinois (for 2009 and prior years and 2011 and future years), Kansas (for 2009 and prior years), Maryland, Massachusetts, Minnesota, New Jersey, New York, and Oregon.
+If either of these situations applies, then the following states require IRS Form 706 to be prepared and filed at the state level (what year's return depends on the state) along with all necessary state estate tax forms: District of Columbia, Hawaii, Illinois (for 2009 and prior years and 2011 and future years), Kansas (for 2009 and prior years), Maine, Maryland, Massachusetts, Minnesota, New Jersey, New York, Oregon, and Vermont.

 When Should a Nontaxable Estate Consider Filing Form 706?